Caregivers get health benefits from small amounts of exercise

-How to sneak exercise into your day
+How to add small amounts of exercise into your day

 - Use good posture and stand tall with your shoulders back.
 It uses more muscles than slouching!